PyO3/pyo3/guide/src/trait_bounds.md

 }
 ```

-However, the prievious code will not compile.
+However, the previous code will not compile.
 The compilation error is the following one:
 `error: #[pymethods] can not be used only with trait impl block`

 That's a bummer!